joshuaowalker/specimux/README.md

 - **Too high edit distance**: Can reduce precision, potentially causing incorrect assignment of sequences to specimens.

 Careful selection of a barcode set with high error-correcting power can simplify this optimization process.
-The paper by Buschmann and Bystrykh [1] provides valuable insights into the rationale and design of such barcode sets.
+The paper by Buschmann and Bystrykh [2] provides valuable insights into the rationale and design of such barcode sets.

+By default, specimux will assign the barcode edit distance threshold as half (round up) of the minimum edit distance between all barcodes specified in the metadata file.
+This can be overridden with the `-e` parameter.

+By default, specimux will assign the primer edit distance threshold as the minimum edit distance between all primers specified in the metadata file.
+This can be overridden with the `-E` parameter.

 ## Multiple Primer Support